FAQs about Duo Two-Factor AuthenticationShare & Print

 Do I need any special equipment in order to enroll or use two-factor authentication?

-WSU and Duo Security's two-factor system uses something most of us already have -- a smartphone.
-A smartphone is the best choice since it provides the greatest level of security.
-It allows you to use the Duo Mobile app, letting you receive push notifications for easy, one-tap authentication, or choose to receive a phone call or text.
+WSU and Duo Security's two-factor system uses something most of us already have -- a smartphone or tablet.
+These are the best choice since it provides the greatest level of security.
+It allows you to use the Duo Mobile app, letting you receive push notifications for easy, one-tap authentication.

 Is the Duo Mobile app safe to download and use?